 All HST Trainees are required to attend courses and study days throughout their training programme.
+Trainees must attend four study days per year.
 These days are mandatory.
-Some courses/study days Trainees are required to attend once a year, and some are required once during the programme.
+Some courses/study days trainees are required to attend once a year, and some are required once during the programme.